-A short one or two sentence about clinical relevance of the article.
-How will this article change clinical practise.
+A short one or two sentences about the clinical relevance of the article.
+How will this article change clinical practice.

-Authors Corner: This to be written in third person with names of the authors and their personal opinions about their Publication.
-This may also be in a format of chronological history of the case and how every author was involved and has deliberated over the publication.
-It is the informal story of the evolution of the article from presentation of the case, to decision of publishing it with a view point of why the authors though the case should be published.
-It might also include how literature review helped authors to look into other modalities of management of the case.
+Authors Corner: This is to be written in the third person with the names of the authors and their personal opinions about their Publication.
+This may also be in a format of the chronological history of the case and how every author was involved and deliberated over the publication.
+It is the informal story of the evolution of the article from the presentation of the case, to the decision of publishing it with a viewpoint of why the authors though the case should be published.
+It might also include how the literature review helped authors to look into other modalities of management of the case.
 Any further deliberations of the authors about if they would have still managed the case in the same way, or if literature and their thought process about the case have changed their view can be included.